Psychology student working in the lab

 Brian C. Cronk Professor

-Kimberly E. K. DeMarco Assistant Professor
+Kimberly E. K. DeMarco Associate Professor

 Jean M. DiPirro Associate Professor